-We recognise the fact that whilst all of our pupils have increased vulnerability due to their SEND, some pupils may be disproportionately vulnerable.
+We recognise the fact that whilst all our pupils have increased vulnerability due to their SEND, some pupils may be disproportionately vulnerable.
 For example, some may be at more risk of harm from specific issues such as sexual violence; homophobic, biphobic or transphobic bullying; or racial discrimination.
-Promoting a positive attitude to diversity and the Fundamental British Values has been, and continues to be, a key part of our School Improvement & Development Plan, and we have a zero-tolerance approach to hateful and discriminatory behaviours.
+Promoting a positive attitude to diversity and the Fundamental British Values is a fundamental part of our work, and we have a zero-tolerance approach to hateful and discriminatory behaviours.
 Some key elements of this work include:

-- Making safe spaces across school and college for LGBTQIA+ pupils to speak out - Diversifying resources about as part of continuous provision, such as books and toys - Delivering training on diversity and the meaning of microaggressions - A zero-tolerance abuse of racism from pupils towards others.
+- Making safe spaces across school and college for LGBTQIA+ pupils to talk - Diversifying resources about as part of continuous provision, such as books and toys - Delivering training on diversity and the meaning of microaggressions - Including discussion on racism in induction training - A zero-tolerance stance on racism.